d8corp/innet-server/README.md

 #### default

-A default value for the `integer`.
+A default value for the `boolean`.

 *src/app.tsx*
 ```typescript jsx